AlexWills37/VR-Starting-Template/README.md

 This project is a template for making VR projects for the **Quest 2** in **Unity**.
 It uses slightly outdated versions of Unity and the Oculus Integration Package, but these versions work well.

-Feel free to fork or download this repository and use it as a starting place for VR projects.
+This project can be forked or downloaded to use as a starting place for other VR projects.

 **What's included in this repository?**